open-cluster-management-io/ocm/docs/helmAgentAddon.md

 # Overview
-This doc is used to introduce how to migrate Helm Chart to an Addon.
+This doc is used to introduce how to migrate Helm Chart to an AddOn.

 ## Limitations
-1. Not all of built-in Objects of Helm Chart are support in Addon.
+1. Not all of built-in Objects of Helm Chart are support in AddOn.
 We only support below:
 * Capabilities.KubeVersion
 * Release.Name
 * Release.Namespace